 National Conference – The National Conference is organised by the Independent Custody Visiting Association and normally takes place on a Saturday in November.

-Between two and four volunteers can attend this event, one or two from the North Area and one or two from the South Area, upon return from the event both volunteers will be asked to write a short report on the content of the conference to feedback to the remaining volunteers, this way any learning can be shared across the whole scheme. .
+Between two and four ICVs can volunteer to attend this event, split evenly between North and South area volunteers.
+Upon return from the event both volunteers will be asked to write a short report on the content of the conference to feedback to the remaining volunteers to share learning.

-Team Meetings – An informal training/meeting session for exchanging views, sharing best practice, discussing local issues, concerns, successes and difficulties and to build up ICV knowledge and identify any future training needs.
+Team Meetings – This is an informal training/meeting session for exchanging views, sharing best practice, discussing local issues, concerns, successes and difficulties and to build up ICV knowledge and identify any future training needs.
 Team meetings will normally be held in the afternoon following a morning training session.